tommytracey/DeepRL-P2-Continuous-Control/README.md

 #### Gradient Clipping
 In early versions of my implementation, I had trouble getting my agent to learn.
 Or, rather, it would start to learn but then become very unstable and either plateau or collapse.

-I suspected one of the causes was outsized gradients.
-Sure enough, after inspecting the weights (output in the `.pth` files), I found that many of the weights from my critic model were becoming quite large after just 5-10 episodes of training.
+I suspect that one of the causes was outsized gradients.
+Unfortunately, I couldn't find an easy way to investigate this, although I'm sure there's some way of doing this in PyTorch.
+Absent this investigation, I hypothesize that many of the weights from my critic model were becoming quite large after just 5-10 episodes of training.
 (Note that at this point, I was running the learning process at every timestep, which made the problem worse.)

 The issue of exploding gradients is described in layman's terms in [this post](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/) by Jason Brownlee.
 Essentially, each layer of your net amplifies the gradient it receives.
 This becomes a problem when the lower layers of the network accumulate huge gradients, making their respective weight updates too large to allow the model to learn anything.

 To combat this, I implemented gradient clipping using the `torch.nn.utils.clip_grad_norm_` function.
 I set the function to "clip" the norm of the gradients at 1, therefore placing an upper limit on the size of the parameter updates, and preventing them from growing exponentially.
-Once this change was implemented, along with batch normalization (discussed in the next section), my model became much more stable and my agent began learning at a much faster rate.
+Once this change was implemented, along with batch normalization (discussed in the next section), my model became much more stable and my agent started learning at a much faster rate.

 You can find gradient clipping implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L112) in the "update critic" section of the `Agent.learn()` method, within `ddpg_agent.py` of the source code.